Keksmania/PythonFileToYoutube/README.md

 # PythonFileToYoutube

-Turn any file or folder into one or more MP4 videos (and back again) using the file_to_video_torch.py script provided in this repo.
+Turn any file or folder into one or more MP4 videos (and back again) using the `file_to_video_torch.py` script provided in this repo.
-The script is optimized for youtube.
-Meaning the default config is good enough that a file should be able to survice a full round trip to youtube and back.
+The script is optimized for YouTube.
+Meaning the default config is good enough that a file should be able to survive a full round trip to YouTube and back.

 ## Features